-- Ahch-To: The hiding place of Luke Skywalker in The Last Jedi.
-Location of the first Jedi Temple and based on the Skellig Michael crag of Ireland.
+- Ahch-To: The hiding place of Luke Skywalker in The Last Jedi and location of the first Jedi Temple.
+It's based on the Skellig Michael crag of Ireland.

-- Cantonica: An arid planet famous/notorious for the exotic Canto Bight resort.
-Canto Bight itself is heavily influenced by the aesthetics of Dubrovnik.
+- Cantonica: An arid planet famous/notorious for the exotic Canto Bight resort, itself heavily influenced by the aesthetics of Dubrovnik.

 - Crait: The site of the showdown between the Resistance and the First Order in The Last Jedi.
 A visually striking world with immense salt plains covering red soil.

-- Kijimi: A planet tragically destroyed in The Rise of Skywalker.
-Task accomplished without the use of an expensive Death Star.
+- Kijimi: A planet tragically destroyed in The Rise of Skywalker, but without the use of an expensive Death Star.

-- Exegol: A hidden Sith world that was the hideout of the resurrected Emperor in The Rise of Skywalker.
-Surrounded by gravity wells, solar storms and other dangers, and unreachable without a Sith Wayfinder.
+- Exegol: A hidden Sith planet and hideout of the resurrected Emperor in The Rise of Skywalker.
+It's surrounded by gravity wells, solar storms, and other dangers, and it's unreachable without a Sith Wayfinder.

 - Jedha: A barren desert moon sacred to believers in the Force.
-A major source of Kyber crystals i.e. the mineral necessary to produce lightsabers.
+A major source of Kyber crystals, the mineral necessary to create lightsabers.

 - Scarif: A picturesque, tropical world in Rogue One.
 Location of a high-security Imperial data bank and subsequently decimated by the first Death Star.